-Conflicts of Interest and Commitment Requirements for Researchers
+Conflict of Interest and Commitment Requirements for Researchers

 See the Disclosure Guidance page for more information.

-- An FCOI assessment is based on the factual context of the situation and is not based on any implied judgment about the character or intent of the individual.
+An FCOI assessment is based on the factual context of the situation and is not based on any implied judgment about the character or intent of the individual.

 The management plan is designed to mitigate the conflict, promote research objectivity, and provide academic and professional protection of graduate students and postdoctoral scholars, respectively.
-The Management Plan Advisory Committee (MPAC), a standing committee of the university, will make recommendations to the program director regarding how the financial conflict of interest should be managed to ensure that sponsored research will be objective and free from bias, to the extent possible.
+If needed, the Management Plan Advisory Committee (MPAC), a standing committee of the university, will make recommendations to the program director regarding how the financial conflict of interest should be managed to ensure that sponsored research will be objective and free from bias, to the extent possible.

 Management plan terms are formalized and accepted in the Disclosure and Management System.
 There are user guides to help you approve the plan put into place by the program.